SAID Practice Advisory Group

 Major Gary Masters

-Completing his formal education in 1979 in Brisbane, Gary Masters commenced an apprenticeship in Catering.
-He entered The Salvation Army Training College in Sydney from the Carina Corps in 1987.
-Following training he served in Corps appointments until his marriage to Karen Redwood in 1991, where upon they served together as Corps Officers for ten years in the former AUE.
-In 1999, Gary was appointed to the Public Relations Department leading the Red Shield Appeal for 13 years.
+Gary entered The Salvation Army Training College in Sydney in 1987.
+Following training, he served in corps appointments for five years and he and his wife as corps officers for 10 years.
+In 1999, Gary was appointed to the Public Relations Department leading the Red Shield Appeal at various levels for 13 years.
 During the last decade, Gary has served as an Aged Care Manager and in the Legal Department, most recently as Territorial Estates Manager based in Melbourne.
-He is pleased to re-join the Communications Team in this new leadership role.
+In 2023, he re-joined the Communications Team, taking responsibility for the Self Denial Appeal.
+He is currently appointed to the role of Executive Manager, External Communications.